XuLiWu/Ramp-KSVCR/README.md

 ****Data sets provided as demo:
 -
 Demo-Dataset.mat: This is a random sample of NSL-KDD dataset as multi-class, highly imbalanced and skewed dataset.
 This dataset just provided as an example to show how our algorithm works.
-It should be noted that the experiments has been done in the paper are not based on this demo-dataset.
+It should be noted that the experiments had been done in our paper are not based on this demo-dataset.

 XandY.mat: To examine the effect of the ramp loss function on the performance of K-SVCR and to find out how this non-convex loss affects the decision boundary of the Ramp-KSVCR model, we performed some examinations with artificial data in R2 dimension.